do-sieg/RPGMaker/ScriptManager/README.md

 **Note that this is a dangerous script to use.
 Make copies of your project before using it.**

 ## Overview
+* First of all, this script must be saved in a file called `ScriptManager.rb` in the project folder.
 * Scripts are exported in a folder named **Scripts** in the project folder.
 This folder is called the **root folder**.
 Inside, there will be a **_Backup** folder used by the system to store copies of the scripts during a risky manipulation.
 * There is also a file named **_List.rb**, which will contain the list of script files and subfolders to load.
 The order in which all scripts load is the one on the list.